funkia/purescript-turbine/docs/tutorial.md

 Due to the `Union o p q` constraint `merge` takes two components and returns a new component that is their combination.
-This combination has as its selected output the union of the two components selected output.
+This combination has as its selected output the union of the two components' selected output.

-Let us return to the example with the login form from earlier and consider how we might get output from the view and how the types interact.
+Let us return to the example with the login form from earlier.
+Consider how we might get output from the view and how the types interact:

 ```purescript
 const myLoginForm =